What You Need To Know About Baby’s Daily Routine

 Keeping baby up too long.
 “If baby’s under 6 months old, within two hours of waking, she should be asleep again,” says Wu.
 “Some parents don’t realize when their baby’s overtired.
 They may show it if they seem to have gotten enough sleep but are cranky when awake.”

 Pulling a sudden switcheroo.
-“Slight changes in routine won’t not affect the baby too much,” saus Raoji.
-“But a big change in schedule like a missed nap or a delayed feeding may leave you with a really cranky baby.
-With a schedule, your baby has learned to anticipate the next step, and when that routine gets messed up, they can become very irritable.”
+“Slight changes in routine won’t affect the baby too much,” saus Raoji.
+“But a big change in schedule like a missed nap or a delayed feeding may leave you with a really cranky kid.
+With a schedule, baby has learned to anticipate the next step, and when that routine gets messed up, they can become very irritable.”

 Just when you get used to baby’s schedule, it will change

-There are some pretty awesome things that happen with baby’s schedule as he becomes older.
+There are some pretty awesome things that happen with baby’s schedule as she becomes older.
 Baby will get used to the routine and better stick to it.
-And he’ll probably become more adaptable, so you’ll be able to tweak it a bit — maybe even skip that late afternoon nap and head to the park once in a while.
+And she’ll probably become more adaptable, so you’ll be able to tweak it a bit—maybe even skip that late afternoon nap and head to the park once in a while.

 Don’t get too anal about it